 When you visit this landmark, you will notice the true definition of the wonder of architecture.
-With impressive gothic façade that goes high with the building to the sky and the towers that are as high as 69 meters, this majestic crown of the city is one of the finest examples of its kind.
+With an impressive gothic façade that goes high with the building to the sky and the towers that are as high as 69 meters, this majestic crown of the city is one of the finest examples of its kind.

-Inside the cathedral, there is a fabulous interior design.
+Inside the cathedral, there is fabulous interior design.
 The fine furniture and the stunning stained glass windows used in Sint-Michiels Kathedraal are incredible.
 Some of the windows that every visitor should not miss are the one illustrating the story of the Miracle of the Host, the one depicting Charles V and Isabella of Portugal and the one representing Louis II and Mary of Hungary.

 The Chapel of the Holy Sacrament is one of the places you should visit while in the landmark.
 The details used in this amazing section is fantastic.

 The Royal Palace, or as it is being called in Belgium Palais Royal, is the magnificent, official residence of the Belgian Royal Family.
-The façade of this building is one of the most picturesque things you will see in entire of your visit.
+The façade of this building is one of the most picturesque things you will see in the entire of your visit.
 Every day at about 2:30 o’clock in the afternoon you can see the amazing ceremony of Changing the Guard in front of the palace that is one of the most popular attractions of the city.

 As mentioned in this article the lovely capital of Europe, Brussels, homes a lot of fabulous attractions all around it.
 The likes of Atomium and Comic Strip Center of Belgium are some sights that are unique to the city and people from different parts of the world come to visit these amazing landmarks.

-Without the shadow of a doubt, a trip to the Brussels will not lack amazing moments at all.
+Without the shadow of a doubt, a trip to Brussels will not lack amazing moments at all.
 The only thing you need is to choose what attractions you want to visit, plan your trip and start your journey.

 In case you are deciding what type of accommodations you are going to stay in while in Brussels, the hotel room booking system of Eligasht can help you through the process.
 This easy-to-use, versatile system, offers a wide range of hotel rooms in Brussels, with different options and features.